 It’s good to talk business.
 It can sometimes feel lonely out there, but having fellow small business owners to chat to can really help.
 I know it’s helped us.
 Just the other day we were sat running some photography retreat ideas by our friend Hannah as we had a cup of tea.
 We chatted about her business.
 She said something that really resonated with me ‘I look after it, and it looks after me’.

-So we’ve had an idea brewing for a while, and in the next couple of weeks, we’re going to launch a new retreat - The Business Of Photography - which we’ll run in autumn.
+So we’ve had an idea brewing for a while, we’re going to launch a new retreat - The Business Of Photography.
 We’ll take you through what we’ve learnt over these last ten years, how to find, and then work with your ideal clients.
 Finding clarity in where you are right now, where you’d like to be, and how to get there.
 The 3 P’s - Portfolios, Pricing, Products.
 This is for you if you’re just on the cusp, or thinking about setting up your portrait photography business.
 Or maybe you’ve been running your business for a while, but feel you need to give it some of your attention, a warm hug, so you can fall back in love.

 Does this sound like something you’d be interested in?
-We’ll be posting details over the next couple of weeks.
 We’d love to hear your thoughts.
 You can email us here if you want any more information before we launch the retreat.
 And if you think anyone could benefit from this, please do feel free to share the post.